zhutianwei/imagination/README.md

 # imagination
+The two files SongCache.java and SongCacheImpl.java can be found at **imagination/src/main/java/com/zhu**

 As the program could be run by multiple threads, so I have chosen ConcurrentHashMap to store song names and times played.
 Because it's a thread-safe data structure so it would not get into dead cycle when augmenting its size.